wernsey/rengine/DEVNOTES.md

 ## Pakr

-**Pakr** should also be scriptable.
+~~**Pakr** should be scriptable.
 I forsee that manually adding files to PAKs will become unwieldy as the projects grow, so having a script to create PAK files could help.
-At the moment I think Musl with the pak API.
+At the moment I think Musl with the pak API.~~ This is not necessary if we have the ability to Pak a whole directory tree; _See the **Resouces** section above._

+If Pakr gets an option to recursively walk directory trees, there should also be an option to ignore hidden directories (directories with names like `.git/`) so that game content can also be placed under version control, yet still be easy enough to create PAK files from.

 # Documentation